Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt3-trigger.md

 "What did you see?"
 Adele asked as the elevator arrived.

 "...Two bodies.
-Looks like Freeland’s suit and… and Drew."
+Looks like Freeland’s suit and... and Drew."

 "...Shit."
 Adele wasn’t normally prone to cursing, but sometimes she just had to.
 She reached out and put a hand on his arm, just above the elbow.
 "Are you okay?"

 He shook his head, but put his hand over hers by way of a thank-you.

-"The, uh… the bomb’s… looks like Jordan built some kinda rig-a-majig around it.
+"The, uh... the bomb’s... looks like Jordan built some kinda rig-a-majig around it.
 Fuck if I know what it is, but—"

 He never finished the sentence.
 From Adele’s perspective, what happened next felt like getting slapped sideways by a giant.
 She shrieked and fell to her knees as the elevator slammed on its emergency brakes and came to an immediate halt.
 The lights failed, to be replaced after a terrifying second of pure darkness by the dim orange half-light of the emergency illumination.

 The *noise* though!
-It had been… it hadn’t been a noise.
+It had been... it hadn’t been a noise.
 It had been a physical force hammering through the air, and it left Adele’s ears ringing.
 As they cleared, she became aware of external sounds penetrating their little metal capsule from outside: sirens.
 Alarms.
 People shouting.

 Beside her, Drew staggered to his feet, shaking his head. "...Oh no. No, no, fuckin’ *NO!"*